harry-cpp/vscode-perforce/README.md

-Perforce extension for VS Code with minimal depencencies orked from mjcrouch.
+Perforce extension for VS Code with minimal depencencies forked from mjcrouch.